 Your orientation sessions may be separate from your student's NSO, but the programs occur concurrently.
 Your day on campus for NSO begins in the Trabant University Center at 8:30am and ends by 4:30pm.
 Parking for NSO is only available in the Trabant Garage, adjacent to the Trabant University Center.

 During NSO, you will have the opportunity to hear from a variety of faculty, staff, and students about important processes, policies, resources, and activities for your student.
 In the right hand box, click on the Sample Parent Schedule for a snapshot of what your day may include when attending NSO.
 Additional information about your student's NSO and upcoming NSO dates are detailed here.

 In order to attend NSO, your student must register each family member by completing the New Student Orientation (NSO) Registration Form, which is accessed through your student's My Blue Hen Home portal.
 The non-refundable event fee per guest is $35, payable through the NSO Registration Form by credit card or online check.
 There is no fee for guests under the age of 10; however, NSO is not appropriate for siblings and young children as the program is designed for new college students and parents.

-Each new student is billed a one-time, non-refundable $145 fee for NSO and the administration of the math placement exam ($120 for NSO and $25 for exam), regardless of program attendance.
+Each new student is billed a one-time, non-refundable $145 fee, regardless of program attendance.
 This fee will appear on your student's first semester bill.

 First Year Experience